-Application forms for entry into Years 8, 9, 10 in 2013 will be available from mid-August.
+Application forms for entry into Years 8, 9, 10 will be available from mid-August.
 Please phone 9347 2022 to request that an application form be posted to you.
 The applicants will be notified within two weeks of the closing date for General Entry which will be late October.
 All unsuccessful applicants will be advised by letter as soon as possible after this time.
 Applications will be considered by The Enrolment Committee in the order set out below.

 The Enrolment Committee may wish to interview applicants, seek referee statements from the current school and/or read the reports from the school currently attending.
 The head of Music may arrange for Curriculum (music) applicants to be auditioned.

-Applications for places in VCE will be considered by the VCE Enrolment Committee which is chaired by the Head of VCE.
+Applications for places in VCE will be considered by the Enrolment Committee.
 The Committee assesses applications on evidence provided of the applicant’s relative capacity to complete successfully the VCE course, the relative merit of each applicant, and the availability of places in the various subjects.
 Living in the zone or completing a successful enrolment application does not guarantee VCE subject choices.
 Many VCE subjects are filled by students currently enrolled at the school and therefore are not available to new enrolments.
 This possible limitation of subjects being available for selection must be taken into account when considering enrolment and it is recommended that other educational alternatives be taken into consideration.